 - Get a holistic view of the market: learn more about the target market and understand the various factors involved in the buying decisions.
 Getting a broader view of the market lets you benchmark other companies you do not focus on.

-- Validate internal research: doing internal analysis is one thing, but double-checking with a third-party also greatly helps in not getting blinded by your own data.
+- Validate internal research: doing the internal analysis is one thing, but double-checking with a third-party also greatly helps in not getting blinded by your own data.

-- Strategic planning: when you want to map out big-picture organizational goals, launch a new product development, plan a geographic market expansion, or even a merger and acquisition – all of this strategic thinking needs solid foundations to fulfil the variety of challenges that come along.
+- Strategic planning: when you want to map out big-picture organizational goals, launch a new product development, plan a geographic market expansion, or even a merger and acquisition – all of this strategic thinking needs solid foundations to fulfill the variety of challenges that come along.

-How To Write A Market Research Report
+How To Present Market Research Results?

-- An introduction providing background information, target audience and objectives,
+- An introduction providing background information, target audience, and objectives;

-- The qualitative research, describing the participants in the research and why they are relevant for the business,
+- The qualitative research describing the participants in the research and why they are relevant for the business;

-- The survey research, outlining the questions asked and answered,
+- The survey research outlining the questions asked and answered;

-- A summary of the data used to draw the conclusions, the research methods chosen and why,
+- A summary of the data used to draw the conclusions, the research methods chosen, and why;

-- A presentation of the findings based on the research you conducted, and an in-depth explanation of these conclusions.
+- A presentation of the findings based on the research you conducted and an in-depth explanation of these conclusions.

-Bringing Your Market Research Report A Step Further
+Bringing Your Reports a Step Further

 We all know that a picture conveys more information than simple text or figures, so managing to bring it all together on an actionable dashboard will convey your message more efficiently.
 Besides, market research dashboards have the incredible advantage to always be up-to-date, since they work with real-time data: the synchronization/updating nightmare of dozens of PowerPoint slides doesn’t exist for you anymore.
 This is particularly helpful for tracking studies performed over time, that recurrently need their data to be updated with more recent ones.